4 tips to help HR and finance teams collaborate better

 Moving forward, this puts more and more emphasis on the strategic role of not just great HR, but of finance, too.
 When they collaborate together, they can have a greater, and more effective, influence on long-term business success.

 So, how do you do it?
-Here are four tips to get you started...

 1. Keep data secure and accessible

 There is little sense in relying on data when that same data is not secure.
-Data security is one of the most important topics, not only when it comes to legal compliance, but organizational success.
+Data security is one of the most important topics, not only when it comes to legal compliance, but also organisational success.
 Both HR and finance teams are better off when they know their data is housed securely, safely, and correctly in the eyes of the law.

-This not only means meeting the target requirements of GDPR compliance, but ensuring that the right employees have the correct access rights within their organization.
+This not only means meeting the target requirements of GDPR compliance, but ensuring that the right employees have the correct access rights within their organisation.
 This ensures that employees only see what's relevant for them, while having a full overview of information.

 Make sure that confidential matters remain confidential.
 And focus only on what people absolutely need to see to keep information streamlined and meaningful for all involved.

 Lastly, once your data is secure and shared amongst the right people, it is essential to operate from that data.
-Both HR and finance teams rely heavily on data to power decision making, and having access to a shared pool of data is essential.
+Both HR and finance teams rely heavily on data to power decision-making, and having access to a shared pool of data is essential.

 2. Plan together, not separately